MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 ![Enable RabbitMQ LDAP plugin for PCF](images/enable-ldap-plugin.png)

-# Configure LDAP
+## 4. Configure LDAP in RabbitMQ for PCF

 There are various ways to configure RabbitMQ for authentication and authorization against LDAP.
 The below steps represents 'only authentication' against LDAP and fallback to internal database.

-## 1. Prepare LDAP configurations
+## 4.1.
+Prepare LDAP configurations

 The following configurations represents only authentication against LDAP and fallback to internal database.